sindresorhus/got/readme.md

 Milliseconds to wait for the server to end the response before aborting request with `ETIMEDOUT` error (a.k.a. `request` property).
 By default there's no timeout.

-This also accepts an object with separate `connect`, `socket`, and `request` fields for connection, socket, and entire request timeouts.
+This also accepts an object with separate `lookup`, `connect`, `socket`, `response` and `request` fields to specify granular timeouts for each phase of the request.

+- `lookup` starts when a socket is assigned and ends when the hostname has been resolved.
+Does not apply when using a Unix domain socket.
+- `connect` starts when `lookup` completes (or when the socket is assigned if lookup does not apply to the request) and ends when the socket is connected.
+- `socket` starts when the socket is connected.
+See [request.setTimeout](https://nodejs.org/api/http.html#http_request_settimeout_timeout_callback).
+- `response` starts when the request has been written to the socket and ends when the response headers are received.
+- `send` starts when the socket is connected and ends with the request has been written to the socket.
+- `request` starts when the request is initiated and ends when the response's end event fires.

 ###### retry